smatechnologies/ibm-i-agent-docs/docs/security/user-profiles.md

 ## IBM i LSAM Operator Authority

-The IBM i LSAM Installation instructions and this **IBM i LSAM** online help state that the standard IBM i system operator user profile, QSYSOPR, should be able to operate the LSAM software, performing the functions of starting and stopping the LSAM server jobs.
+The IBM i LSAM Installation instructions and this **IBM i LSAM** documentation state that the standard IBM i system operator user profile, QSYSOPR, should be able to operate the LSAM software, performing the functions of starting and stopping the LSAM server jobs.
 An IBM i LSAM user site may or may not wish to authorize the system   operator to perform other functions supported by the LSAM menu system.
 Most of the LSAM menu functions are for configuration tasks or diagnostic purposes, and these might be restricted to users who have been authorized, according to the procedures described in this topic.

 :::tip Technical Notes
 The QSYSOPR user profile is specifically enabled to start or stop the LSAM server subsystem and jobs as of LSAM version 03.31.03, with PTF # 16318 applied.
 Prior versions of the LSAM may require manual security maintenance procedures to enable QSYSOPR to perform these functions.